victor-pena/victor/_posts/2026-08-06-athens-sparta-sa.md

 When institutional reproduction becomes more important than institutional adaptation, societies begin selecting leaders primarily for their compatibility with the existing order rather than for their capacity to transform it.
 Stability slowly evolves into path dependence.

-Pierre Bourdieu described this process as the **reproduction of the field**.
+Pierre Bourdieu described this process as the **reproduction of the field**[^1].
 Political, bureaucratic, academic and media elites reproduce the symbolic capital that legitimizes their own position.
 Innovation increasingly comes from within the accepted boundaries of the field.
 Criticism remains permissible provided it does not fundamentally challenge the underlying rules.

 The result is a polity optimized for continuity.